 What is it?

 Now in its 11th year, Crafty Bastards Arts & Crafts Fair is an exhibition and sale of handmade alternative arts and crafts from independent artists presented by the Washington City Paper.
-Crafty Bastards will be held outdoors on Saturday, Sept.
+Crafty Bastards was held outdoors on Saturday, Sept.
 27 and Sunday, Sept.
 28, 2014 at Union Market.
 Admission is $5 each day (ticket price subject to change).
-Crafty Bastards 2014 will feature 140+ vendors.
+Crafty Bastards 2014 featured 170+ vendors.
 Join the Crafty Bastards email list and connect with us on your favorite social network to get festival updates.

 Why are we doing it?